NarsimhaChilkuri/Generating-samples-using-RL/README.md

 Reward = mnit-model with accuracy > 0.99; below is a test of this model where 0 and 1 are the only allowed values.
 ![mnist](Images/mnist.png)

 Training on 5000 episodes with an epsilon of 0.8 and a reward of 1 for class-prediction of 2, the algorithm learned a policy.
-This policy, again with epsilon of 0.8, produced the following images:
+This policy, again with epsilon of 0.8, produced the following images.
+These images received a class-prediction of 2 by the same mnist-model.
 ![generated_mnist](Images/generated_mnist.png)